LukaJioshvili20/rust-websocket-echo-server/README.md

 # WebSocket Echo Server

 A lightweight WebSocket echo server built in **Rust** using **Tokio** and **tokio-tungstenite**.
-This server listens for WebSocket connections, receives messages from clients, and sends the same messages back as an "echo."
+This server listens for WebSocket connections, processes messages based on the endpoint, and provides multiple functionalities.

 ---